Tomb of Adham Khan

-The tomb was built in 1562, and lies to the South-West of the Qutub Minar, Mehrauli, Delhi, immediately before one reaches the town of Mehrauli, it is now a protected monument by Archaeological Survey of India.
+The tomb was built in 1562, and lies to the South-West of the Qutub Minar, Mehrauli, Delhi, immediately before one reaches the town of Mehrauli. it is now a protected monument by Archaeological Survey of India.
 The tomb is opposite Mehrauli bus terminus and many passengers use it as a place to wait.

 Architecture

 It lies on the walls of Lal Kot and rising from a terrace enclosed by an octagonal wall provided with low towers at the corners.
-It consists of a domed octagonal chamber in the Lodhi Dynasty style and Sayyid dynasty early in the 14th century.
+It consists of a domed octagonal chamber in the Lodi dynasty and Sayyid dynasty style of early 14th century.
 It has a verandah on each side pierced by three openings.
 It is known popularly as Bul-bulaiyan (a Labyrinth or Maze), for a visitor often loses his way amidst the several passages in the thickness of its walls.